INSTRUCTIONS TO AUTHORS

 The tables must be standardized according to recommendations of the Instituto Brasileiro de Geografia e Estatística (Brazilian Institute of Geography and Statistics – IBGE).
 Tabular presentation rules.
 3rd ed.
 Rio de Janeiro, 1993, available from http://biblioteca.ibge.gov.br/visualizacao/livros/liv23907.pdf http://biblioteca.ibge.gov.br/visualizacao/livros/liv23907.pdf

 Subheadings of the method and discussion should be highlighted in bold as recommended by the checklist.

 Illustrations should be in good high-resolution reading quality.
 Tables, graphs and charts should be presented in .doc format, editable in the body in the manuscript.

 - References: the number of references is limited according to the category of the manuscript.
-References, presented at the end of the paper, should be consecutively numbered according to the order in which they were included in the text; and in the style indicated by the International Committee of Medical Journal Editors (ICMJE).
+References, presented at the end of the paper, must be consecutively numbered according to the order in which they were included in the text; and in the style indicated by the International Committee of Medical Journal Editors (ICMJE).
 Examples of the Vancouver style are available through the National Library of Medicine (NLM) website in Citing Medicine https://www.ncbi.nlm.nih.gov/books/NBK7256/

 - At least 50% of the references should preferably be published productions in the last 5 years and of these, 20% in the last 2 years.
 REBEn suggests that 40% of the references are from Brazilian journals, from the Scielo and RevEnf collection.